Other Pollinators — Wasps

 Pollen and crops are carried to the nest as they continue to provision the cells.
 In fact they partition their

 cells using pollen and nectar.
-After that, the Pollen Wasp lay their eggs and then cover up the nests.
+After that, the Pollen Wasp laid her eggs and then covered up the nests.
 Unlike

 other wasps that feed their larvae with caterpillars, pollen wasps feed theirs with pollen and nectar.

 The Pollen Wasp mostly get their nectar from flowers.
-The Pollen Wasp have a tendency of visiting
+The Pollen Wasp has a tendency of visiting

 certain flowers for this purpose.
 The females are most commonly seen in June, though males emerge